Data Publishing in Mechanics and Dynamics: Challenges, Guidelines, and Examples from Engineering Design: Examples: Published Code and Data

 \end{itemize} The database maps the relation between the structural and crash test parameters to that of various crashworthiness metrics used to evaluate the crash box design.
 In the provided database, crash box parameters (width, thickness, and length), crash test parameters (impactor mass, impact velocity) and time required for simulations are recorded.
 Multiple crash box configurations are evaluated by varying the thickness of the crash box and impact velocity.
 The objective crashworthiness parameters are peak impact force, energy absorbed, maximum deformed length, mean contact force and mass of the crash box.
 They are calculated for every configuration based on the FE simulation results.
 The neighboring components define maximum peak impact force as they should not buckle before the crash box, and generally, the energy absorbed should be maximized.

 Other parameters, such as maximum deformed length, mean contact force, and mass of the crash box, are informative parameters of the crash box's overall performance.
-Assuming the energy absorbed has to be maximized while reducing the maximum deformed length following non-dominated solutions, as shown in Figure~\ref{fig:pareto_front}, is obtained.
-This is called the Pareto front, and it denotes the solutions where both objectives are important.
+Assuming the energy absorbed has to be maximized while reducing the maximum deformed length leads to certain non-dominated solutions, as shown in Figure~\ref{fig:pareto_front}.
+These form the so-called Pareto front, and it denotes the solutions where both objectives are important.

 This database is utilized in a multi-objective optimization of the crash box design to determine the optimal thickness for an ideal peak impact force and allowed maximum deformed length of the crash box~\cite{Borse_AoM24,Borse_PAMM23}.
 A list of all the dependencies required for executing the scripts is mentioned in the Git repository.